Subscribe to get access

 Consistent with previous year’s studies, investments in heating, ventilation and air conditioning (HVAC) equipment was the most popular improvement made last year, reported by 75 percent of respondents.
 However, when asked about planned investments over the coming year, onsite renewable energy leads with 57 percent of organizations planning to invest.
 Energy storage is gaining momentum as well, with 48 percent of organizations planning to make investments in the next year.

 Seventy-one percent of respondents state that maintaining critical operations during severe weather events or extended power outages is very or extremely important when considering future infrastructure investments.
 Additionally, 52 percent of respondents say they are very or extremely likely to have one or more facilities able to operate off the grid in the next 10 years.

 Smart buildings continue to gain momentum, with 46 percent of global respondents investing in building systems integration last year.
-The top four building systems that have already been integrated with other building systems include energy management (43 percent), lighting (43 percent), security (40 percent) and life safety (38 percent).
+The top four building systems that have already been integrated with other building systems include energy management (43 percent).
+Also lighting (43 percent), security (40 percent) and life safety (38 percent).
 More than 80 percent of organizations plan to integrate their building systems in the future.

 2017 marks the 11th year Johnson Controls has conducted EEI surveys, which analyze energy efficiency and renewable energy plans, practices and investments among executive-level decision makers responsible for energy and facility management in buildings.
-This year’s respondents come from 12 countries, representing the world’s major economic regions and a variety of commercial, institutional and government facility portfolios.
+This year’s respondents come from 12 countries.
+For that’s representing the world’s major economic regions.
+As well as a variety of commercial, institutional and government facility portfolios.